Specialization of study programme String Instruments

 General information about admission process

 There is a fee for studying in English.
 The amount of tuition fees for each study programme, including specialisations, is set by the Dean's Decree, which is published in the relevant section of the faculty website in English.
-The admission procedure is conducted in the form of an attendance examination, the so-called talent examination.
+The admission procedure is conducted in the form of a live audition.

-The exact conditions of the talent examination are laid down for each academic year - a specific programme (specification of compulsory compositions and compositions of one's own choice, whether it is compulsory to play these compositions by heart, etc.), which is chosen so that the applicant has the opportunity to demonstrate his or her exceptional aptitude for the Master's degree.
+The exact conditions of the audition examination are decreed for each academic year - a specific programme (specification of compulsory compositions and compositions of one's own choice, whether it is compulsory to play these compositions from memory, etc.), which is chosen so that the applicant has the opportunity to demonstrate his or her exceptional aptitude for the Master's degree.

 The admissions committee evaluates the candidate with a cumulative score that includes an assessment of mastery of playing technique, sense of rhythm, musical memory, performance imagination, developed musical ear and individual performance contribution, all at least at the level of a bachelor's degree graduate.